Happy 2019 everyone! This is the Financial Samurai 2019 economic outlook and personal goals.

 If the housing market is weakening, the stock market is correcting, and if the labor market softens given companies are now 20% less valuable on average, it’s baffling why the Fed thinks inflation will accelerate in 2019.

 The question everybody needs to ask themselves is whether the equity risk premium is worth taking.
-If you can get a 2.45% risk-free rate of return or pay down more expensive debt (mortgage, student loans, credit cards), is it worth taking risk in equities to maybe make a potentially greater return?
+If you can get a 2.45% risk-free rate of return (now 1.75% in 2020, and 1.3% in 2021) or pay down more expensive debt (mortgage, student loans, credit cards), is it worth taking risk in equities to maybe make a potentially greater return?

 My answer is no. Give me a 2.45% – 5% guaranteed return any day while the world recalibrates.
 The stress of trying to make perhaps a 10% return in the stock market is simply not worth the premium since there’s probably an equal chance stocks will go down.
 The peace of mind of a risk-free return should not be under-appreciated, especially if you have more certain ways to make money.